You are currently on Hearing Direct UK

 However, the most common cause is a disturbance of the cochlear blood flow.
 Some of the major causes of hearing loss are associated with ageing, childhood effusions, noise-induced hearing loss and infections.
 Hearing loss becomes more prevalent as the senior population increases.

-Earwax: The most common and reversible cause of sudden hearing loss is earwax (which is a common problem for elderly people, a frequent cause of hearing loss, as well as of hearing aid malfunction).
+Earwax: The most common and easily reversible cause of sudden hearing loss is earwax (which is a common problem for elderly people, a frequent cause of hearing loss, as well as of hearing aid malfunction).
 The solution may be as simple as the removal of the cerumen.

 Excess fluid: Deviations in air pressure may result in malfunctioning eustachian tubes.
 They typically let air enter the middle ear to balance pressure.
 When the tubes do not work correctly, fluid can accumulate and obstruct sound vibrations from getting into the inner ear, which leads to a decreased ability to hear.